hariseldon99/dtwa_quantum_spins/README.md

 4. tabulate - Tabulate module

     _\_-tabulate (Used for dumping tabular data)

+###Changelog
+2020-01-16 - Now, the z-component of the h-vector may be varied periodically in time.
+For now, this has been implemented in DTWA-only, not in BBGKY or Lindblad.

 ###TODO:
 1. MIGRATE TO PYTHON 3.
 CHANGE ALL TABS TO SPACES FOR INDENTATION